|Maximum cover amount||$1,500,000*|

 What other charges are there to be aware of?

-You or your beneficiaries will generally be responsible for costs associated with making claims, including postage, fees for certifying documents and similar.
+You are responsible for costs associated with making claims, including postage, fees for certifying documents and similar.
 Government charges and taxes, such as stamp duty, may also apply to your premium payments.
-When choosing a payment method it’s also a good idea to be aware of any bank or transaction fees which may apply.
+When choosing a payment method it’s also a good idea to be aware of any bank or transaction fees that may apply.

 Key exclusions to be aware of